Blockchains-Princeton/eliza-ECE473-project/README.md

 - Sets up the **JSON-RPC provider**
 - Reads the balance of the determined address
 If this seems confusing, you can postpone this step until we read the `actions` folder and then return to it again.
 The `index.ts` file defines the **DAI balance checker plugin** for Eliza.
 It uses `Plugin` from `@elizaos/core` to structure the plugin.
 It registers `getDaiBalanceAction`, which fetches the DAI balance.
 It includes `name` and `description` for identification.
-And finally it exports `daiPlugin` as the default for integration.
+And finally, it exports `daiPlugin` as the default for integration.

 The `actions` folder contains all the actions that the plugin can perform.
 In this case, our plugin has **one action**, which is fetching the **DAI balance** of a given Ethereum address.

 6. **Creating the actions directory**
 Inside the `actions` folder, create separate files for every distinct action your plugin does.
-For instance the DAI plugin only has one action which is getting the DAI balance.
+For instance, the DAI plugin only has one action which is getting the DAI balance.
 This is the main body of your plugin where you define how the plugin uses the context of the agent `message` and the environment variables `config` to carry on the main functionality, this function uses the function developed in the `service.ts` file and handles errors as well.

+7. **practice**
+   As a practice, change the service file and the action file to report both the balance and the nonce of the user.
+The DAI smart contract exposes the read function `nonces` that can be used the same way the `balanceOf` function was used.
+Once you did this, submit teh modified `services.ts` and `getDaiBalance.ts` on canvas.

 ### Clients
-If you need to edit how the agent reeponds in a sepcific client, find the corresponding client in `./packages` and in `src/templates.ts` edit the prompt that dictates how it should react in different clients.
+If you need to edit how the agent responds in a specific client, find the corresponding client in `./packages` and in `src/templates.ts` edit the prompt that dictates how it should react in different clients.